Easy Gremolata Recipe

 What kind of parsley is best for this Gremolata Recipe?

-Gremolata is one of those herb mixtures like Basil Pesto where you can certainly adapt the proportions to your own taste, although Jake and I experimented with the amounts a few times on this recipe for a combination we thought was just right.
-If you’re extra fond of lemon, garlic, or parsley you can definitely use more of your preferred ingredient in your version.
+Gremolata is one of those herb mixtures like Basil Pesto where you can adapt the proportions to your own taste, although Jake and I experimented with the amounts a few times for a combination we thought was just right.
+But if you’re extra fond of lemon, garlic, or parsley you can definitely use more of your preferred ingredient.

 Can you make Gremolata with other herbs?